- Embroidery Digitizing

-- Slipping in the hoop fabric or not hooping.
+Slipping in the hooped fabric or not hooping.

-In which piece you will not use stabilizer, it would fail.
-The cutaway stabilizer will do the best job when working with wildlife or animal designs.
+In which piece you will not use a stabilizer, it would fail.
+The cutaway stabilizer will do the best job when working with wildlife or animal embroidery designs.
 Wildlife designs have a lot of stitches for the layering and shading.
-As you embroider the design, the needle is perforating the fabric and stabilizer over-and-over-and-over.
+As you embroider the design, the needle for embroidery perforates the fabric and stabilizer over-and-over-and-over.
 Until nothing left to support the fabric, the tear-away stabilizer gets weaker.
 Today there are many, many brands of stabilizer on the market.
 When trying to find the right one, it can be a little overwhelming.
 Using too much stabilizer can also cause gaping.

 Using two pieces of cutaway, or two pieces of tear-away, or one of each to make sure they have all their bases covered.
 That will also cause gaping.
 The needle working through so many layers gets dull fast.
 It means it moves the fibbers around more and more with each perforation.

 Your hoop has weak spots even if you hoop everything.
-The weak spot is the lower left corner if you have a rectangular hoop.
+The weak spot in the lower-left corner if you have a rectangular hoop.

 You’re most likely to find the problem in that area of machine embroidery, if the fabric hooped, or slipping in the hoop.

 Sep 28 , 2023 at 09:05:43